input-output-hk/peras-design/src/Peras/ProtocolL.lagda.md

           (Certs [ rcurrent ]) := mkCertificate rcurrent C
      )

--- upon change in peer’s Certs’pref[r] for some r
---   if Certspref[r] = null
---     Certspref[r] := Certs’pref[r]

 onPeerCertsChange : Certificate -> Round -> Node ⊤
 onPeerCertsChange certs'pref r = when ((Certs [ r ]) == null) $
      (Certs [ r ]) := return certs'pref

--- A Peras chain consists of a set of blocks.
-A chain is valid if the blocks (ignoring the certificates) form a valid Praos chain.
--- The following algorithm is used to compute the weight, given a set of certificates:

-chainWeight : Chain -> List Certificate -> ℕ
-chainWeight chain certs =
-   foldr (λ cert weight ->
-           if (cert pointsInto chain)
-           then  weight + B
-           else weight)
-         (length chain) certs

 onPeerChainChange : Chain -> Certificate -> Node ⊤
 onPeerChainChange C'pref Certs'pref = do